Skip to content

 Numbeo

-Shared Room Rent IDR 2,500,000 – 7,000,000/month From the Bali snapshot student rent range; inspect contract terms and what bills include before paying a deposit.
+Shared room - private market IDR 2,500,000 – 7,000,000 From the Bali snapshot student rent range; inspect contract terms and what bills include before paying a deposit.

-Transport Monthly IDR 300,000 – 1,500,000/month Ride-hailing and scooter costs depend heavily on commute distance; campus-area housing is the real saving.
+Transport Monthly IDR 300,000 – 1,500,000 Ride-hailing and scooter costs depend heavily on commute distance; campus-area housing is the real saving.

-Leisure Phone Misc IDR 960,000 – 3,600,000/month Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.
+Leisure Phone Misc IDR 960,000 – 3,600,000 Planning buffer for phone, basic social life, small supplies, and local surprises; keep a separate emergency reserve.

 Supermarket basket